paulcooke/learning/README.md

 A place to put things that I'm learning about.
 Here's to sticking to it!

-I keep a separaate private repository for solving codewars challenges.
+I keep a separate private repository for solving codewars challenges.
 You can also see those here: https://www.codewars.com/users/nzimwale